AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

 		Processor- Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz  3.79GHz <br>
 		RAM- 16.0 GB

-# Analyzed results:  The followings provide information about the data and analyzed results from the dataset of Cryptocureencies
+# Analyzed results:  The followings provide information about the code and analyzed results from the dataset of Cryptocureencies

 ## STEP 1: Importing all the necessary libraries
 I have imported all the necessary libraries at the beginning which we need to import to run the code.
 For example, I have used the matplotlib and plotly libraies of python to plot and visualze the information properly.